rtrelease/Jetson-Symbolics-Neuromorphics/Arduino.md

 A decade ago, I was working on MacOS with an experimental simulator that used 16 Arduino Micros to model dynamics of synaptically networked, spiking, analog threshold-triggered pyramidal cells and interneurons in a simple neocortical microcircuit *(bottom image)*.

-Today, new access to my original legacy simulator programming and its Arduino Mega 2560 microcontroller was provided by installations of the **Arduino IDE** in the *enhanced* Ubuntu OpenJDK Java environments of both the Xeon RTX GPU workstation and the ARM64 Jetson AGX Orin DK.
+Today, new access to my original legacy simulator programming and its Arduino Mega 2560 microcontroller was provided by new installations of the **Arduino IDE** in the *enhanced* Ubuntu OpenJDK Java environments of both the Xeon RTX GPU workstation and the ARM64 Jetson AGX Orin DK.

 Not only *that*, but this prepared the Jetson development systems for *hybrid computing* with a new Open Source ***analog computer*** from **Anabrid** -- [THe Analog Thing](https://the-analog-thing.org/wiki/) (THAT) -- capable of [realtime dynamical modeling of action potential bursting](https://the-analog-thing.org/docs/dirhtml/rst/applications/hindmash_rose_neuron/spiking_neuron/) of cortical microcircuit neurons.